thomasisberg/macos-web-development/README.md

 - **PHP** versions 5.6 to 7.4
 - **sphp** a PHP switching script

 All of the above will only be installed if not already on the machine.
-However, **Apache** and **PHP versions** will only be skipped by default if they were already installed *with Homebrew*.
+However, **Apache** and versions of **PHP** will only be skipped by default if they were already installed *with Homebrew*.

 ### Uninstallation